LaunchCodeEducation/java-web-development/src/chapters/spring-intro/initialize.rst

 Tomcat is the embedded web server within your Spring application.
 So this tells us that Tomcat is listening for requests on local port 8080.
 You can then visit the corresponding web page at ``localhost:8080``.
-Right now, you’ll see an error page, but we’ll fix that soon.
+Right now, you'll see an error page, but we'll fix that soon.
 Now go ahead and stop the application by hitting the red square on the left side of the *Run* pane.

 .. tip::